MicrosoftDocs/sql-docs/azure-sql/database/high-cpu-diagnose-troubleshoot.md

 ### Identify vCore count with Transact-SQL

 You can identify the current vCore count for any database with Transact-SQL.
-You can run Transact-SQL against Azure SQL Database with [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms), [Azure Data Studio](/azure-data-studio/download-azure-data-studio), or [the Azure portal's query editor (preview)](query-editor.md).
+You can run Transact-SQL against Azure SQL Database with [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms), [Azure Data Studio](/azure-data-studio/download-azure-data-studio), or [the Azure portal query editor](query-editor.md).

 Connect to your database and run the following query: